sourcegraph/handbook/content/engineering/eng_org.md

 ## Transferring teams

 If you are already at Sourcegraph and see a current or future opportunity that you're interested in, please tell your manager.
 Your manager will chat with you to understand what you want and then propose next steps.
+See also [the process for switching teams](https://about.sourcegraph.com/handbook/people-ops/switching-teams).

 ## Current organization